epiforecasts/EpiNow2/cran-comments.md

 # Submission comments

-Patch release to fixing a bug in the previous version.
+Patch release to fix a bug in the previous version (and a couple of other small improvements).